jayo78/File-Encryptor/README.md

 - two classes already extend CBCMode to implement encryption with a salt and passphrase

 ## TODO
+- wipe key and passphrase after encrypt/decrypt from mem
 - add secure file wipe method
 - directory encryption